GreatWizard/ember-circleci/README.md

 Lint and Tests jobs are started as parallel jobs.

 If you activate ember-exam, it provides the ability to split, parallelize, and load-balance your test suite.
+For an app, built assets will build once and then be re-used during parallelization to further speed up builds.

 If ember-exam is not activated, it provides reports of the tests by using xUnit. xUnit generates an xml file and expose it to CircleCI, that way it can gave a quick overview of the failing tests